kristinedomingo/tasklist/README.md

 For "CS 109 - Computer Programming: Javscript", homework 6: "Real-time Client-Server Communication".

-This application is a real-time task list that multiple users can use at once to keep track of items that need to be completed.
-Try opening the link below in multiple windows and see for yourself!
+This application is a real-time task list that multiple users can use at once to keep track of items that need to be completed - try opening the link below in multiple windows.

 Deployed on Heroku at [kristine-tasklist.heroku.com].